Advanced science. Applied technology.

 “For highways specifically, sometimes state and local authorities don’t have the luxury of choosing a different location to build to avoid areas that are potentially vulnerable to liquefaction,” said SwRI Senior Research Engineer Dr. Kristin Ulmer, the principal investigator of the project.

-Over the next five years, an SwRI-led team will expand upon past work performed for the Next Generation Liquefication (NGL) project.
+Over the next five years, an SwRI-led team will expand upon past work performed for the Next Generation Liquefaction (NGL) project.
 The NGL project is a community-driven collaboration with an open-source database of earthquake and liquefaction case histories from around the world.

 “We will build on past NGL work to develop predictive models to better understand where liquefaction is most likely to occur and determine its impacts,” said Ulmer.